bajajayushi18-lgtm/Create-AI-Agents-using-Microsoft-Foundry-AI-Toolkit-and-Github-Copilot/lab/instructions/02_Model_Selection.md

 > If you cannot see one of the two models, click on **View All** to see the complete list of filtered models.
 >
 > ![View All](../../img/view_all.png)
+> Alternatively, you can also search for the model names directly using the search bar at the top left of the Model Catalog panel.

 2. Click **Add model** on each model tile to add them to your collection.